-Dr. David Hamilton Golland is professor of history, coordinator of humanities, and president of the faculty senate at Governors State University.
+Dr. David Hamilton Golland is Professor of History at Governors State University in the Chicago suburbs, where he served two yerms as Faculty Senate President.
 He holds a PhD from the City University of New York and an MA from the University of Virginia.

 His books, Constructing Affirmative Action: The Struggle for Equal Employment Opportunity

 (University Press of Kentucky, 2011) and A Terrible Thing to Waste: Arthur Fletcher and the Conundrum of the Black Republican